TRaheem/assignment1/ReadMe.md

 5. Easy tutorials
 6. codepen sample codes
 7. Other websites not noted
+8. Tony's code samples

-There are 3 Html files, a folder containing css files and a folder of images used.
+There are 3 Html files, a folder containing css files, a folder containing js file and a folder of images used.
 A consistent font style was defined for the website.
 Navigations have hover and click styles declared.

-Specifically i tried to debug the issue on my hamburger menu for the homepage, but could not based on time.
-It toggled, but wasnt pushing down other contents while displaying the nav bars.
+Hamburger menu applied in portrait view
+Array for each loop used for the gallery of images Registration and Login forms udpated with password minimum charater length, invalid red lines, red astericks to show user it is required, and form accessibility (using fieldset, legend, labels and input types)